Admission information may be obtained online at https://www.msoe.edu/admissions-aid/graduate-admissions/.

 - For applicants whose native language is not English, language proficiency must be demonstrated by one of the following methods:

-- An average score of 7.0 must be obtained on the IELTS (our preferred test).
-The band score in each IELTS test component must be 6.0 or higher.
+- A composite score of 7.0 must be obtained on the IELTS.
+The band score in each IELTS test component must be at least 6.0 or higher.

 - We will waive the IELTS/TOEFL requirement if:

-- You have successfully completed the English as a Second Language program from MSOE or one of our approved partners.
+- You have successfully completed the English as a Second Language program from one of our approved partners.

 - Your undergraduate degree is from an institution accredited by an agency recognized by the U.S. Department of Education that utilizes English as the primary language (official transcript required).